 I’m continuously astounded by the number of stories I hear about poor leadership.
 Seemingly everywhere people are complaining about their bad bosses and how much they dislike their jobs.

-It makes sense that the loudest speakers are probably those that feel the most aggrieved by their boss, whilst you may not hear a peep out of those people who feel they have a pretty good leader.
+It makes sense that the loudest speakers are probably those that feel the most aggrieved by their boss.
+Meanwhile, you may not hear a peep out of those people who feel they have a pretty good leader.

-However, I’ve worked in enough places in leadership and non-leadership positions that tell me that there is no smoke without fire.
+However, I’ve worked in enough places that tells me that there is no smoke without fire.

 There seem to be an alarming amount of people who dislike their jobs and people are often said to leave their manager, not their company.